 Do not apply within 21 days of harvest.
 Do not apply more than two applications of Veltyma per acre per year.
-Pre-harvest interval is 21 days.
+Max application rate is 20 fl oz/A/season.

 VERTISAN (penthiopyrad) Mode of action: 7 (SDHI)

 Application rate: 16-20 fl oz/A for white mold